Performance Data

 At the end of Key Stage Two (Year Six) children’s raw test scores are converted to a scaled score, where 100 is the national expectation.

-• 81% of the children achieved the expected standard in reading.
+- 86% of the children achieved the expected standard in reading and 43% achieved a scaled score (high) of 110+.

-• 81% of the children achieved the expected standard in the grammar, punctaution and spelling test.
+- 86% of the children achieved the expected standard in the grammar, punctaution and spelling test and 57% achieved a scaled score (high) of 110+.

-• 63% of the children achieved the expected standard in mathematics.
+- 86% of the children achieved the expected standard in mathematics and 10% achieved a scaled score (high) of 110+.

 Further information